Habib Mohammed (footballer, born 1997): International career

 Mohammed made his senior debut on 26 November 2018, during a Dr. Hage Geingob Cup match against Namibia which ended in a 4–1 penalty shootout lose after the match ended in a 1–1 draw.

 In 2019, he played a Black Stars B CHAN qualifier against Burkina Faso and was a member of the squad that placed second in the 2019 WAFU tournament held in Senegal.
 Mohammed was part of the Ghana U23 team that played the 2019 Africa U-23 Cup of Nations in Egypt.
 He played 5 games and scored one.
 His goal came in Ghana's opening match against Cameroon when he scored a late equalizer with three minutes to the end of the match.

 Personal life

-In August 2021, Mohammed was invited by the Bono Regional Police Service for causing an alleged distraction and fight at a Pub & Night Club in Sunyani in the process hurting the facility owner.
+Mohammed is Muslim.
+In August 2021, he was invited by the Bono Regional Police Service for causing an alleged distraction and fight at a Pub & Night Club in Sunyani in the process hurting the facility owner.